Create a legacy and have a lasting impact!

 Find a creative way to share the information you gain through your summit experience with your school or community.

-- Organize a tour of a local energy or water site with your class
+- Organize a tour of a local forest operations with your class

 Showcase creative ways to demonstrate energy/water conservation and efficiency at your school!